-I decided to talk to you about broken blogs, because I’ve lost two blogs before Best2KeepitSimple.
+I decided to talk to you about broken blogs because I’ve lost two blogs before Best2KeepitSimple.
 Those experiences have of course made me very protective of my work.

-When I first started out I used static html pages to create my websites.
+When I first started out I used static HTML pages to create my websites.
 Even though they take longer to create in the long run I feel they are more sturdy than blogging formats, in my opinion.

-However saying that I have also found that having many plugins can actually slow down the loading time of your WordPress blog.
-So i have been exploring code for certain things i want to achieve with my blog instead of quickly running to use a plug-in.
-However if I find that the code is very difficult to implement, I re-assess whether or not I really need it or is it just for cosmetic reasons.
+However, saying that I have also found that having many plugins can actually slow down the loading time of your WordPress blog.
+So I have been exploring code for certain things I want to achieve with my blog instead of quickly running to use a plug-in.
+However, if I find that the code is very difficult to implement, I re-assess whether or not I really need it or is it just for cosmetic reasons.

-If your like me and have a WordPress blog which is self hosted with your own domain, then the last thing you want to see when you come to check your blog is to find its gone.
+If you’re like me and have a WordPress blog which is self-hosted with your own domain, then the last thing you want to see when you come to check your blog is to find its gone.
 Or there’s just a blank screen, or worst your site has been hacked.
 Our blogs are our lifeline to making money online, so in the event that your blog is not working how it should, you need to have an idea of what to do other than panic.

-If you did have a broken blog, who would you call?, because this is way over the ghost busters pay threshold.
+If you did have a broken blog, who would you call? because this is way over the ghostbusters pay threshold.

-Well the first person I would email or call which you prefer is your hosting company.
+Well, the first person I would email or call which you prefer is your hosting company.
 So my question to you, do you have their details in a safe place to find easy?
 I’ll leave that one with you to ponder over.

 Then you need to know you have all your information, that was on your blog, did you keep copies on your hard drive or did you simply write into WordPress and press publish?
-Having this situation present it self to you and to know that you will have to start writing your blog from scratch is a very daunting and horrible prospect.
+Having this situation present itself to you and to know that you will have to start writing your blog from scratch is a very daunting and horrible prospect.
 A position that I’ve been in twice and each time it happened, it made me lose faith in WordPress.
 Yet WordPress was not to blame, WordPress is merely software that allows me to share my information online with you.
 If my work, images etc is important to me then I should protect it right?
 Well now I do but then I didn’t.

 When I had a broken blog the 2nd time, I went on a search mission to find ways to protect my work, I was getting prepared.
-What follows are plugins, software and routines that I have placed into habit mode for me to do, to protect my work.
-It allows me to sleep easy at night, knowing if the s*#t hits the fan I can deal with it head on.
+What follows are plugins, software, and routines that I have placed into habit mode for me to do, to protect my work.
+It allows me to sleep easy at night, knowing if the s*#t hits the fan I can deal with it head-on.

 1 – FTP Upload Software: